awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

      VPC Endpoints are provisioned for Amazon ECR, Amazon S3, Amazon Athena and Amazon Braket.

-Notebook experimentation

 1. An [Amazon SageMaker Notebook](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) instance, which allows **notebook experimentation** for drug discovery.

-2. The notebook comes with prepared sample code for different problems in drug discovery, such as molecular unfolding.
+2. The notebook comes with prepared use cases for different problems in drug discovery, such as molecular unfolding.

 3. The solution creates [NAT gateways][nat] in public [subnets][subnet], which connects to internet using an [internet gateway][internet-gateway].
 The notebook instance is deployed in private subnets, and can access internet using NAT gateways.

-Batch evaluation

 4. [AWS Step Functions][step-functions] workflows for Batch evaluation.